Tax Planning Happens Year Round, Not Just When You File

 By donating securities to charity, instead of donating cash, you can save on capital gains taxes.

 Thinking about reducing your taxes may not be your favorite hobby, but the truth is that it can help you keep more of what you earn.
 While you can’t control the stock market, you can control some of your tax obligations.
 To identify whether your long-term investment strategy is running efficiently, take a few minutes to review these year-round tax optimization tips.

 1. Invest Your Tax Refund

 Would you have guessed that a smart place to invest your tax refund is in an IRA?
 Normally, investors might divert a portion of the refund into this account as part of a well-rounded investment strategy and claim the deductions on your taxes next year.
 Invest your refund, and you may get a portion of that back in tax savings.
 Stay in the habit of investing your refund as soon as you receive it, and over time you’ll feel good when you see your returns start to add up.

 The IRA contribution limits for 2020 and 2021 are the same.
 If you are under 50, you can contribute $6,000 to your Traditional or Roth IRA.
 If you are over 50, you can contribute $7,000 to your Traditional or Roth IRA.

 2. Think Several Moves Ahead

-One way to do this is to partner with an investment company that has the tools to make this information easy to access and understand.
-Betterment’s Tax Impact Preview lets investors see estimated potential tax on a sale before making the trade.
+One way to do this is to partner with an investing company that has the tools to help make this process easy to access and understand.
+Here at Betterment, we are continuously rebalancing your portfolio as tax-efficiently as possible, using an automated method we call TaxMin.
+Further, our Tax Impact Preview tool lets you see the estimated potential taxes on a sale before making the trade.